AshutoshPrakhar/Employee_Management_System/README.md

 # Employee_Management_System

-A simple Employee Management System built using Java, JDBC, and MySQL to perform CRUD operations on employee records.
+The Employee Management System is a Java-based application using JDBC and MySQL to manage employee records.
+It allows users to add, view, update, and delete employees through a simple console interface, demonstrating CRUD operations and database connectivity in Java. 🚀

- Features:
--> Add Employee (Name, Age, Email, Designation)
--> View Employee Details
--> Update Employee Information
--> Delete Employee
--> MySQL Database Integration